-Monday9:00 am – 5:00 pm.
+Monday9:00 am – 5:30 pm.

-Tuesday9:00 am – 5:00 pm.
+Tuesday9:00 am – 5:30 pm.

-Wednesday9:00 am – 5:00 pm.
+Wednesday9:00 am – 5:30 pm.

-Thursday9:00 am – 5:00 pm.
+Thursday9:00 am – 5:30 pm.

-Friday9:00 am – 5:00 pm.
+Friday9:00 am – 5:30 pm.

-Saturday9:00 am – 4:00 pm.
+Saturday9:30 am – 4:00 pm.

-1148 Pukuatua Street
+1105 Pukuatua Street

-What is it that makes book hops so tranquil?
+What is it that makes bookshops so tranquil?
 It’s hard to say, but we’re certainly not complaining.
-At any given moment there’s customers here quietly going about their business of flipping through magazines, reading the blurbs on the latest fiction books, or talking with the well-read staff about what’s hot on the favourites shelf this week.
-There’s a neat selection of books in Te Reo in the children’s section, as well as plenty of New Zealand history for the adults, making this Rotorua bookshop feel rightly aware of its town’s heritage.
+At any given moment there are customers quietly going about their business of flipping through magazines, reading the blurbs on the latest fiction books, or talking with the well-read staff about what’s hot on the favourites shelf this week.
+There’s a dedicated te reo Māori children’s book section (one of the biggest in the country) as well as plenty of New Zealand history for the adults, making this bookshop feel rightly aware of its town’s heritage.

 Words by Rosie Morrison & Photography by Anna Briggs

-1153 Pukuatua Street
+1105 Pukuatua Street